0xAungkon/Lubuntu-RDP-WSL/README.md

-# Lubuntu RDP - Ubuntu Desktop Over WSL with RDP Support , it does support docker as well.
+# Lubuntu RDP - Ubuntu Desktop Over WSL with RDP Support
-Lubuntu Ubuntu Desktop Over WSL with RDP Support , it does support docker as well.
+It does support docker as well.

 ![](800px-Lubuntu_20.10_Desktop_en.png)